-Secretary Zinke and the Trump Administration have taken steps to eliminate common-sense and balanced protections for our public lands.
-Over the past year, this Administration has made it clear that they do not plan to manage our public lands under a true multiple use mandate, instead Secretary Zinke is focused on using our public lands for oil, gas, and mineral withdrawal leases.
+Secretary of the Interior Ryan Zinke and the Trump Administration have made it clear that they do not plan to manage our public lands under a true multiple use mandate.
+Instead, the Secretary and President call for energy dominance on our public lands for oil, natural gas, and mineral development.

-This overall focus on energy dominance excludes other user groups from public lands management including the $887 billion outdoor recreation economy that depends on a healthy public land system and bolsters mountain town economies.
+This focus excludes other user groups from public lands management including the $887 billion outdoor recreation economy that depends on a healthy public land system and bolsters mountain town economies.

 It also accompanies out of date leasing and royalty rules on public lands that are shortchanging taxpayers approximately $90 million per year.
 These rules must be addressed to ensure taxpayers are getting their fair share, and to ensure that public lands are managed with multiple uses such as conservation and recreation in mind.

 Additionally, in 2016 the Obama Administration’s Bureau of Land Management (BLM) finalized the Methane Waste Prevention Rule that would regulate methane leaking and flaring from natural gas wells on BLM managed public lands.
 These methane leaks are dangerous for both our atmosphere and human health.
 Now, the Trump Administration has been working to eliminate this rule.